Home - Bookapy Book Preview

 “I’d expect a visit from your brother when he realises you’re interfering with his creations,” he chuckled.

 “Probably,” Erren giggled.
-“Though he can’t harm you here or do much of anything except talk.”
+“He can’t harm you here or do much of anything except talk.”

 Darras raised an eyebrow and gave her a doubtful look.